toUpperCase78/tiobe-index-ratings/README.md

 <!-- ![TIOBE Logo](https://i.ibb.co/J2JCXXF/tiobe-logo.png) -->
 ![TIOBE Logo](tiobe_index_logo.png)

 TIOBE Index Rating (more formally, TIOBE Programming Community Index) is an indicator for measurement of the programming languages' popularity.
-It gets updated every month once (although the dates are not regular).
+It gets updated once every month (although the dates are not regular).

-The ratings are based on the number of engineers world-wide, courses and 3rd party vendors.
+The ratings are based on the number of talented engineers world-wide, courses and 3rd party vendors.
 To calculate the ratings, 25 search engines (e.g. Google, Bing, Yahoo!, Baidu) are also used.
 In order to qualify a language, it must have its own Wikipedia entry; the explanations must be stated clearly for being a programming language.
 Furthermore, it should be "Turing complete" and have at least 5000 hits for "language programming" for Google.

 According to the authorities, this index is NOT an indication for the best programming language.
 Rather, it is a helpful measurement to choose the language strategically for software development.